He is before all things, and in him all things hold together. And he is the head of the body, the church. Colossians 1:17-18a NIV

 Healthy organisms reproduce (Acts 6:7).
 If a church isn’t planting other churches and the attendees are not leading people to Jesus, there is a problem.

 Finding a church is about more than simply finding a place that matches our particular doctrinal or musical preference.
 Nor is it about finding a place “we feel comfortable”.
-Finding a good church is about finding a place where we routinely feel spiritually uncomfortable and yet deeply loved for who we are as people.
+Finding a healthy life-giving church is about finding a place where we routinely feel spiritually uncomfortable and yet deeply loved and valued for who we are.